Top 30 Hypoallergenic Non shedding Dog Breeds in Australia

 Fast fact: Hairless Chinese Crested dogshave exposed skin which makes them prone to many dermatological issues such as acne, sunburn, and rashes.

 One of the original hybrid, designer dog breeds, the Cockapoo is a cross between a Poodle and an American or English Cocker Spaniel.
 The Cockapoo is a friendly, loyal dog with a clownish personality.
-Their dark, soulful eyes and shaggy, odorless, hypoallergenic coat make it an easy dog to raise in a home.
+Their dark, soulful eyes and shaggy, odourless, hypoallergenic coat make it an easy dog to raise in a home.
 They have a zest for life, and their stable and sweet temperament makes them an ideal family dog.
 This breed is eager to please its owners and therefore easy to train.
 The Cockapoo rarely sheds, so his coat only requires weekly grooming and brushing.

 Fast fact: Cockapoos have such superb emotional intelligence and sensitivity that they are frequently used as therapy dogs for people in nursing homes, hospitals, and disaster areas.

 An adorable, lighthearted, happy-go-lucky dog, the Coton De Tulear is a small, hypoallergenic dog who bonds strongly with his family and is good with children.
 The Coton De Tulear is an active breed but is calm enough to adapt to life in smaller homes and apartments.
 With socialisation and training, this smart and charming dog will live to please its owner and enjoys learning tricks too.
 The soft, fluffy Coton De Tulear coat rarely sheds and calls for weekly grooming.